Military to Civilian Career Transition: How to Translate Your Skills for Success

 Starting Your Military Career Transition

-If you're retiring from the military or preparing to transition out of service, here are your next steps:
+If you’re preparing for your military to civilian career transition, here are your next steps:

 Work With a Military Transition Specialist

-If you're transitioning from military to civilian career and trying to figure out your next move, I'd love to help you tell your story in a way that opens doors.
+If you're transitioning from military service and trying to figure out your next move, I’d love to help you tell your story in a way that opens doors.

 Need help taking the next step?